 Our curriculum is underpinned by the National Curriculum (2014) and as part of this we cover a number of compulsory subjects, which are then enhanced with a range of additional opportunities such as our Forest School.

 - Physical Education

-- Modern Foreign Language (French is taught throughout KS2)
+- Modern Foreign Language (Spanish is taught throughout KS2)

 We also cover Religious Education, along with Personal, Social, Health Education and Citizenship (PSCHE).
 At any given time the children will be studying either a History, Geography or Science Topic.

 See more subject information on our Curriculum Subjects page.